 Why does God allow the evil of the world to continue?
 We see the answer here and it is to allow us to see and appreciate what we have in him.
 In our culture, today, we are a people of instant gratification where, if we want something, we get it immediately.
 But, with instant gratification comes a diminished sense of worth.
 Many times, waiting on something makes us appreciate it more.

 As indeed he says in Hoshea, "Those who were not my people I will call my people; her who was not loved I will call loved; and in the very place where they were told, 'You are not my people,' there they will be called sons of the living God!"

 Even the Old Testament prophets spoke of the fact that God's grace would be opened to Gentiles (those who were not God's people).

 But Yesha'yahu, referring to Isra'el, cries out, "Even if the number of people in Isra'el is as large as the number of grains of sand by the sea, only a remnant will be saved.
 For ADONAI will fulfill his word on the earth with certainty and without delay."

 Paul quotes from Isaiah 10 and reminds them as well as us today that your family line does not gain you a position in heaven.
 It is only through a personally restored relationship with God that we are saved.

 Paul quotes Isaiah again (Isaiah 1:9) as he prophesied about the coming judgment of Israel and the remnant that would survive.
-The descendants also refers to Jesus Christ who was a Jew and the apostles who followed Him.
+The descendants also refers to Yeshua Messiah who was a Jew and the apostles who followed him.

-Paul quotes from the prophet Isaiah speaking of the rejection of Jesus by the Jews.
-It says "I lay in Zion" reminding us that it was an act of God sending His Son as an atoning sacrifice and a gift not any work on our part.
+Paul quotes from the prophet Isaiah speaking of the rejection of Yeshua by the Jews.
+It says "I lay in Zion" reminding us that it was an act of God sending his son as an atoning sacrifice and a gift not any work on our part.
 We all have the choice of accepting that gift (grace) or facing the judgment that is to come.